2021 Women's World Draughts Championship

-The 2021 Women's World Draughts Championship in international draughts took place from June 28 to July 14, 2021, in Tallinn, Estonia, under the auspices of the International Draughts Federation (FMJD).
-16 players from 9 countries competed in the tournament, which played in COVID bubble Hotel Viru.
-The Championship was played as a round-robin.
-The main referee was IR Frank Teer (The Netherlands).
-The winning prize for the tournament was 20,000 euros.
+The 2021 Women's World Draughts Championship in international draughts was held from 28 June to 14 July, 2021, at the Hotel Viru in Tallinn, Estonia.
+It was held under the auspices of the International Draughts Federation (FMJD).
+16 players from 9 countries competed in the tournament, which was played in a COVID bubble.
+The Championship was played as a round-robin tournament.
+The main referee was IR Frank Teer.
+The total prize money for the tournament was 20,000 euros.

 The 2021 World Draughts Championship took place simultaneously at the same hotel.

 Matrena Nogovitsyna from Russia won her first title.

 Rules and regulations

-The games were played in the official FMJD time rate of the Fischer system with 1 hour and 20 minutes for the game plus 1 minute per move.
-Conforming to the FMJD regulations players were not allowed to agree on a draw before they both made 40 moves.
-If they did so nevertheless, the referee was obliged to decide on a 0-point each players.
+The games were played with the official FMJD classical time control: 80 minutes plus a 1-minute increment per move.
+FMJD regulations prohibited players from agreeing to a draw before each had completed 40 moves; doing so required the referee to award both players 0 points.

-The final classification was based on the total points obtained.
-If two or more players shared the same place, the following factors were used to define the places occupied:
+The final rankings were determined by total points.
+If two or more players finished with the same score, the following tiebreaks were applied: